How Melting Ice Caps Affect Coral Reefs.

 Beyond reefs, global warming affects oxygen levels, nutrient flow, and the migration patterns of fish.
 Warmer, less salty water holds less oxygen, creating dead zones where marine life cannot survive.
 These changes ripple outward, affecting fisheries, coastal communities, and global food security.

 The ocean is Earth’s heartbeat.
 When its chemistry shifts, the consequences reach every shore.
 Protecting it means reducing carbon emissions, preserving coral habitats, and understanding the quiet signals.
-Like salinity, it warns us of deeper change that can impact our global ecosystems, both sea and land.
+Like salinity, it warns us of the deeper impact our global ecosystems, both sea and land.

 Any questions please feel free to ask